stocnet/migraph/cran-comments.md

 - Updated manynet dependency to 1.2.1 to fix reverse dependency issue
 - Updated netrics dependency to 0.3.1 to fix reverse dependency issue
+- Checked with CRAN versions of dependencies
+  - Only issue was CRAN versions of manynet and netrics built under R v4.6.1, whereas this package was built locally under R v4.6.0, though this should not be a problem for CRAN submission.